 Opening New Windows (and Doors) for Independent Artists Online explores how I created cohesion among Kara’s social media properties, scored a viral hit, translated her YouTube success into a larger following and ultimately increased digital sales.
 I will outline the social media practices used to gain, retain, and cultivate connections with fans online.
 This case study goes through six phases of an album cycle, chronicling ten months of promotion on a limited budget, partially funded by Syracuse University’s Renée Crown University Honors Program as part of my Capstone Project.

 Musacchio, Matthew, "Opening New Windows (and Doors) for Independent Artists Online" (2013).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 76.

 Creative Commons License